rocBLAS programming guide#

 rocblas_status_invalid_size

-if size arguments are invalid.Return
+if the size arguments are invalid.Return

 rocblas_status_invalid_pointer

-if any pointers used to determine quick return conditions are NULL.If quick return conditions are met:
+if any pointers used to determine quick return conditions areNULL

-If there is no return value - Return
+If there is no return value, return

 rocblas_status_success

-If there is a return value - If the return value pointer argument is nullptr, return
+If the return value pointer argument is a

 rocblas_status_memory_error